REG - 70.00.2 Data and Information Regulation

 9.3 Data Protection

-9.3.1 End users of devices that process, store or transmit Level 2 University Data are prohibited from downloading applications on those devices that would pose a threat to the confidentiality, integrity and availability of that data.
+9.3.1 End users of devices that process, store, or transmit Level 2 University Data are prohibited from downloading applications on those devices that would pose a threat to the confidentiality, integrity, and availability of that data.

 9.3.2 The University periodically performs vulnerability scans on its network and devices connected to it in order detect threats that would be detrimental to the data contained therein.
-When threatening data vulnerabilities are discovered the owner of that data has no more than thirty (30) days to remediate the issues found.
+When threatening data vulnerabilities are discovered, the owner of that data has no more than thirty (30) days to remediate the issues found.

 9.4 Device Encryption Requirement

-9.4.2 Data owners must insure that security controls are put in place to protect the confidentiality and integrity of data contained on removable storage media throughout the life of those storage media, including disposal.
+9.4.2 Data owners must ensure that security controls are put in place to protect the confidentiality and integrity of data contained on removable storage media throughout the life of those storage media, including disposal.

-9.4.3.1 Be physically secured when the users have taken them out of an individual’s workspace;
+9.4.3.1 Be physically secured when the users have taken them out of an individual’s workspace.

-9.4.3.2 Be labeled with tamper-resistant tags identifying the device as property of NCCU or a permanently engraved serial number or both;
+9.4.3.2 Be labeled with tamper-resistant tags identifying the device as property of NCCU or a permanently engraved serial number or both.

-9.4.3.3 Comply with all applicable security requirements for desktops;
+9.4.3.3 Comply with all applicable security requirements for desktops.

-9.4.3.4 If not protected by encryption software, the BIOS password on such devices must be enabled if technically possible with the assistance of ITS as necessary;
+9.4.3.4 If not protected by encryption software, the BIOS password on such devices must be enabled if technically possible with the assistance of ITS as necessary.

-9.4.3.5 Use current antivirus software to scan for malware;
+9.4.3.5 Use current antivirus software to scan for malware.

 9.4.3.6 Have regular backups; and